Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1PersistentVolumeStatus
 ### Properties
-* **message**: string: A human-readable message indicating details about why the volume is in this state.
+* **message**: string: message is a human-readable message indicating details about why the volume is in this state.
-* **phase**: string: Phase indicates if a volume is available, bound to a claim, or released by a claim.
+* **phase**: string: phase indicates if a volume is available, bound to a claim, or released by a claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#phase
-* **reason**: string: Reason is a brief CamelCase string that describes any failure and is meant for machine parsing and tidy display in the CLI.
+* **reason**: string: reason is a brief CamelCase string that describes any failure and is meant for machine parsing and tidy display in the CLI.

 ## IoK8SApiCoreV1PhotonPersistentDiskVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-* **pdID**: string (Required): ID that identifies Photon Controller persistent disk
+* **pdID**: string (Required): pdID is the ID that identifies Photon Controller persistent disk

 ## IoK8SApiCoreV1PodAffinity
 ### Properties